PachUp/Python-Chat/README.md

 ﻿# Python-Chat

 side note:
 most of the javascript is in the index.html.
-The reason there is no index.js is because of jinja2 - it doesn't work with .js type files.
-So the javascript of index.html must be inside index.html.
+The reason is because jinja2 doesn't support .js type files.
+So the javascript of index.html must be inside the same html file.

  ---
 ## to run in localhost